Development of superior cells and DDS for accelerating regenerative medicine

 History and Background of This Division

-DDS research has been conducted at Tokyo University of Science since early days.
-Our division originated from the DDS Research Division, which was established in 2003 at the Research Institutes for Science and Technology, Tokyo University of Science.
-In the “Fusion of Regenerative Medicine with DDS Division” which began in 2015, researchers led by Professor Kimiko Makino have conducted collaborative research focusing on regenerative medicine and the development of DDS for intractable diseases.
-To continue these activities, a predecessor round-table conference on “Superior Cells and DDS Development for Regenerative Medicine” was established in 2020, which was re-established as a division in April 2021.
+DDS research has been actively pursued at Tokyo University of Science since the early days.
+This division traces its origin to the DDS Research Division established in 2003 within the Research Institutes for Science and Technology at Tokyo University of Science.
+In 2015, the “Fusion of Regenerative Medicine with DDS Division” was launched under the leadership by Professor Kimiko Makino, focusing on collaborative research in regenerative medicine and the development of DDS for intractable diseases.
+To further advance these efforts, a predecessor roundtable entitled “Superior Cells and DDS Development for Regenerative Medicine” was launched in 2020, and this was formally re-established as a division in April 2021.

 Research Purposes and Goals of This Division

-Under the overall goal of accelerating cell-based therapy and regenerative medicine, our division focuses on (1) the development of “superior cells” by functionalizing the cells administered to patients for therapeutic purposes, and (2) the development of DDS that can precisely manipulate the in vivo distribution of cells and other functional molecules.
-Research objectives also include the development of therapeutic modalities for respiratory, brain, immune, cancer, and bone diseases.
+With the overarching goal of accelerating cell-based therapies and regenerative medicine, the division aims to (1) develop “superior cells” by enhancing the functionality of therapeutic cells, and (2) establish DDS technologies that enable precise control over the in vivo behavior of cells and other bioactive agents.
+The division also targets the development of therapeutic modalities for diseases affecting the respiratory system, brain, immune system, cancer, and bone.

 Members and Their Roles in This Division